In revealing audio clips, clients share the unexpected challenges they found in later life—and the financial choices they made to adjust.

 AS MUCH AS SHE LOVED HER CAREER as a cancer researcher in Philadelphia and Boston, Lenora was looking forward to retirement.
 She planned to work, save and invest until age 65 and then head west to someplace sunny.
 “I love Southern California,” she says.
 “The sunlight makes you feel alive.”

 But for Lenora, family came first.
-In 2011, still shy of 60, she left her job earlier than planned and moved to Pittsburgh to take care of her mother, who had always been independent but was now in her 90s and needed help.
+When she was just shy of 60, she left her job earlier than planned and moved to Pittsburgh to take care of her mother, who had always been independent but was now in her 90s and needed help.